rmfaller/DSCheck/README.md

                       'description:%2$s'
 ```

-By running modrate while DSCheck was also running enabled DSCheck to find the occasional object that was in the process of being replicated.
+By running `modrate` while DSCheck was also running it enabled DSCheck to find the occasional object that was in the process of being replicated.

 ```